bdon1990x/minecraft-alaina/docs/proposal.md

 ### Summary of the Project

-Our project is to train a generative adversial network to build 3D object in Minecraft.
-We will start with generating chairs, and expand to other types of objects as time permits.
-Lastly we will implement text commands which will determine the type of object being generated.
+The goal of our project was to generate 3D structures using a generative adversial network(GAN).
+Our AI "Alaina" will parse the input text for keywords which will be used to identify the type of object being generated.
+After the type of object has been decided the appropriate pre-trained model will be loaded and the generative model is inputted with random noise.
+The output of the generative model will be a 3D matrix consisting of a probability for each value.
+The probabilities are rounded and the model is then rendered.
+0's will be interpretted as an empty space while 1's will be interpretted as occupied space.

 ### AI/ML Algorithms